p2m2/oligopeptides_matching/README.md

                           )
 ```

-## Example Dataset from Bayati & Poojari Study
+## Example 2: Dataset from Bayati & Poojari Study

-To demonstrate the package functionality, we use experimental data published by Bayati and Poojari.
-Their study provides accurate mass measurements relevant for exploring polyphenol-peptide interactions.
+To demonstrate the functionality of AdducTrackR, we use experimental data published by Bayati & Poojari, which includes high-resolution mass measurements of polyphenol–peptide interactions.

+This example illustrates how to cross-reference experimentally detected features with the in silico adduct predictions generated by AdducTrackR—highlighting the potential of the package to support annotation and validation of real-world datasets.

 *Bayati, M., & Poojary, M. M. (2025).
 Polyphenol autoxidation and prooxidative activity induce protein oxidation and protein-polyphenol adduct formation in model systems.
 Food Chemistry, 466, 142208.* https://doi.org/10.1016/j.foodchem.2024.142208